-- Support and strengthen non-profit leaders and encourage philanthropy and civic leadership from throughout our diverse communities.
+- Encourage philanthropy and civic leadership from throughout our diverse communities.

-California Stewardship Network - Thriving Regions Lead to a Thriving State
+California Stewardship Network - Thriving Regions.
+Thriving State

-Stewardship is the careful and responsible management of something entrusted to us.
-The Network focuses on the “stewardship of place” - which requires attention to the economic, environmental, and social dimensions of a region.
-Across California, multi-sector organizations are leading grassroots efforts to solve pressing issues within the diverse regions of our state.
+CSN focuses on the “stewardship of place.”
+Across California, multi-sector organizations are leading grassroots efforts to solve pressing economic, environmental and social issues within the diverse regions of our state.

 Currently, twelve regions are participating in the California Stewardship Network.
-Their focus is stewardship, their approach is collaboration, and their outcomes are innovative solutions.
-All are led by civic entrepreneurs.
 These regions are: San Diego, Fresno, Inland Empire, Los Angeles County, Sonoma County, Redwood Coast, Butte County, Sacramento, Silicon Valley, San Luis Obispo County, the Sierra Nevada region and Ventura County.
-Their work is multi-sector: corporate, government and civic representatives coming together to share best practices and collaborate.
+Their focus is whole-region stewardship, their approach is collaboration, and their outcomes are innovative solutions.
+All are led by civic entrepreneurs who engage corporate, government and civic sectors to share best practices and achieve statewide transformation.

-Together, this Network of regions has developed a Shared Agenda: Thriving Regions Lead to a Thriving State.
+Together, this Network of regions has developed a Shared Agenda: Thriving Regions, Thriving State.
 To learn more about this effort and to read the Shared Agenda, visit www.castewardship.org.

-The California Economic Summit is a collaborative annual process to connect regional and state leaders - to implement a feedback loop from grassroots efforts in California’s regions to state legislators.
+Since 2012, CSN has partnered with California Forward (www.cafwd.org) to launch a bi-annual California Economic Summit.
+The California Economic Summit is a collaborative process that connects regional and state leaders—completing a feedback loop from grassroots efforts in California’s regions to the state’s legislators.

-Regional Forums, conducted throughout the state in advance of the Summit, identifed opportunities and priorities for regional and state action.
-Now, action teams are taking the work one step further, aligning around seven different issue areas identified by the Summit process.
-Our dream is to both strengthen regions and influence legislators on those policies and changes that are needed throughout California.
-One size does not fit all - our regions are as diverse as our population - but there are common needs.
-It’s a grassroots, bottom up, citizen led effort to revive the California Dream.
-Our Network has been formed to do the hard work of making California that place where everyone can thrive once again.
+Regional Forums, conducted throughout the state in advance of the Summit, identify opportunities and priorities for regional and state action.
+Then, action teams take the work one step further, aligning around priority issue areas surfaced by the Summit process.
+Our dream is to strengthen regions and to influence legislators on those policies and changes that are needed throughout California.
+CSN does the hard work of making California that place where everyone can thrive once again.